NathanHoekstra/nathanhoekstra.nl/src/pages/about.md

 Welcome, thanks for visiting my website!

 My name is Nathan Hoekstra.
-I am currently employed as a Embedded Software Engineer at AimValley.
+I am currently employed as a Software Engineer at the Dutch Ministry of Defence.
 I am running this website in my free time and I hope to create articles that are both useful and intresting.
 If you would like to connect, please use the social media links in the bottom.

 **I will add my resume here in the future!**